con-fucius/obscura/README.md

 # Obscura

-Obscura is a flexible application for automatically detecting and blurring faces in images and videos.
 Implemented as a web application for single-file processing and as a command-line tool for batch processing of entire directories.

 ## Features